-SOCIUS - Social robots in the promotion of children's mental health
+SOCIUS – Social robots promote the mental health of schoolchildren

 Factsheet